ichirei7/TaskTrack-Employee-Task-Management-System/README.md

    spring.jpa.hibernate.ddl-auto=update
    spring.jpa.show-sql=true

 ```
+Note: Static secret key is used for development, to move it to an environment variable during production

 ### Make sure MySQL is running and a database named tasktrack exists:
 CREATE DATABASE tasktrack;
 ### Run the Spring Boot application using Maven: